AnneTrue/nexus-clash-interface-tweaks/README.md

 A global module that classifies character badges into a hierarchy on the character info page.
 The major categories can be collapsed and expanded.
 For career and breath achievement badges, it also displays progress.

+## No Targeting Allies
+A local module that enables removing factionmates/allies/friendlies from the combat targeting list.
+May not work fast enough if you spam the attack button.

 # Contributing
 ## Guidelines
 Feel free to send pull requests with fixes or new features, open Github issues, comment on the [NexusClash forum thread](https://www.nexusclash.com/viewtopic.php?f=8&t=65) with ideas, contact AnneTrue on discord, and more.